JustinStoddard/justin-s-com/README.md

 Go to www.thisjustin.tech and enjoy the site!!

 ## Activation-Dev:
-Run `npm start` in the root directory of the project in a terimal window.
+Run `npm install` in the root directory of the project.
+After dependancies are installed run `npm start` in the same directory within a terminal window of your choice.

 ## Recent Updates:
 2/8/2019 - www.thisjustin.tech now uses ReactJs v16.8.0 (hooks)
+2/8/2019 - www.thisjustin.tech v3.1.0 was released.

 ## Notes:
 This website showcases my ability to write React JS code to